I think you’ll agree with me when I say…

 However, in as much as it is the right move for you to make, very few homeowners can finance their retirement solely by downsizing, and it also has some disadvantages such as:

-- If perhaps, the property market is falling at the point when you decide to sell your realty, you might not be able to make as much money as you may have anticipated.
+- If perhaps, the property commerce is falling at the point or time when you settle to sell your realty, you might not be paid as much cash as you may have anticipated.

 - Downsizing also forces you to let go of your familiar and longstanding residence, a circumstance that might be an emotional stressor to some people and even their own household.